alex1701c/EmojiRunner/README.md

 ### Required Dependencies

+Note: If the build dependency libxdo-dev is not at compile time installed the plugin will use the `xdotool` program to paste emojis but having the library installed is recommended.

 Debian/Ubuntu:
-`sudo apt install cmake extra-cmake-modules build-essential libkf5runner-dev libkf5textwidgets-dev qtdeclarative5-dev gettext xdotool`
+`sudo apt install cmake extra-cmake-modules build-essential libkf5runner-dev libkf5textwidgets-dev qtdeclarative5-dev gettext libxdo-dev`

 openSUSE:
 `sudo zypper install cmake extra-cmake-modules libQt5Widgets5 libQt5Core5 libqt5-qtlocation-devel ki18n-devel